 Steamed chow mein noodles are first quickly blanched and rinsed.
 They are then fried lightly with soy sauce and sesame oil for extra flavour and aroma.
 I definitely like snacking on these noodles just by themselves!

 The earthy shiitake mushrooms are crucial to this dish and really bring out the rest of the flavours.
-Their meaty texture really compliment the thin chow mein noodles.
-Without them these noodles wouldn’t be the same!
+Their meaty texture really stand up to the pork slices!
 Shiitake mushrooms come dried and you can find them in most Asian grocery stores.
 I personally like going to the Chinese dried herbal markets for these mushrooms.
 I find their mushrooms have richer flavours and more umami.
 Don’t bother buying the pricier, bigger sized ones or the ones in fancy boxes.
 I usually get the cheaper ones since I usually slice mine or put them in soup – it’s really the flavour we’re after!

 I personally really like snow peas with chow mein.
 They add some sweetness and color.
 Feel free to leave them out if you don’t have them on hand.